taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Majhee Suh, soon to be in her 90s, pushes her way through the crowd to the front.
 She is tiny, wrinkled, and no longer able to climb trees, but her back is still straight, and she eyes her granddaughter with laser-beam eyes.
 Min sheepishly withdraws and looks down, scowling.

-Majhee turns to Asoka and lets her stern look soften into a grins below twinkling eyes.
+Majhee turns to Asoka and lets her stern look soften into a grin below twinkling eyes.

 Majhee: **"Você trouxe um convidado!
 Entou, primeiro nós comemos.
 Ninguém pode pensar com o estômago vazio!"**